-As an architect and an observer of architectural trends, I have noticed the recent increase in popularity of a certain architectural style.
+As an architect and an observer of architectural trends, I have noticed the recent increase in the popularity of a certain architectural style.
 In fact, it has become the fad among successful architects in Nigerian Residential Buildings.

-Modern architecture as we call it, stems from a period in architecture where design style was characterized by prominent horizontal and/or vertical elements, flat roofs and large windows.
+Modern architecture as we call it stems from a period in architecture where design style was characterized by prominent horizontal and/or vertical elements, flat roofs and large windows.
 Today, a lot of contemporary materials such as steel, glass, concrete etc are used in its construction.

 In Nigeria, these building types are becoming prevalent among young clients/architects, perhaps because of their unique look, i.e. their unusual and stylistic appeal.
 Which often creates a sense of ‘Brand’ for both its owners and designers.